stan-dev/design-docs/designs/0013-profiling.md

 `profile` can be used to measure the expense of different parts of a loop or branches of a conditional statement).

-5. Timing statements can be nested, but they must be different.
+5. Timing statements can be nested, but they must have different names.

 6. A timing statement cannot be recursively entered